-ECE 42 Infant/Toddler Development 3 unit 54 lecture hours
+ECE 42 Infant/Toddler Development 3 unit

 A study of infants and toddlers from pre-conception to age three including physical, cognitive, language, social, and emotional growth and development.
 Applies theoretical frameworks to interpret behavior and interactions between heredity and environment.
 Emphasizes the role of family and relationships in development..
 (L)